EBoespflug/eazy-user-defined-literals/README.md

 ## Overview

-EaZy user-defined Literals (EZL), is a proprocessor macro library providing tools to easily generate User-Defined Literals (UDL).
+EaZy user-defined Literals (EZL), is a preprocessor macro library providing tools to easily generate User-Defined Literals (UDL).

 The library also provides (usable) examples of user-defined literals generation.